Nic-OS/100-days-of-code/r2-log.md

 **Goals:** Make the UI prettier.

 **Results:** I've changed a lot of things including the buttons, colors, way the business card results render, etc. Main focus is `<ResultsScreen>` component.
 I installed `react-native-elements` to use their `<Card>` and other components.
 It definitely makes designing the UI easier.

+### R2D38 - 7/19/18
+**Goals:**
+  1. Dim the screen and show a "Scanning..." message after the user successfully takes a photo and the `fetch()` method is called.
+  2. Get the business card results to center properly on the `ResultsScreen`.

+**Results:** I didn't get either to work yet, but I did find out that using the built-in `<Modal>` component may be what I need to dim the screen and display a "Scanning..." message.
+As for the card results displaying properly, I think it has to do with the way I have the `<View>`s set up.
+I have a main `<View>` in the render method, but the only child is a function that displays another `<View>` after the parameter value is received by the `CameraScreen`.
+There must be a way these two `<View>`s are conflicting.